Packs

 Packs can be referenced by UUID, alias, share URL, or hub URL.
 Aliases are the most readable form for humans and agents:

-epismo alias upsert @repo-onboarding --type context --id <pack-id>
+epismo alias upsert @repo-onboarding --reference $PACK_REFERENCE

 epismo pack get @repo-onboarding --fullVisibility and categories